pkmelee/Soc-homelab/README.md

 ## 🧠 Analysis

-The Nmap scan revealed exposed services commonly present in Windows environments.
+The Nmap scan indicated that all ports were in a filtered/no-response state.

-These services can be potential targets for attackers if not properly secured.
+This suggests that the Windows host is protected by a firewall, preventing external visibility of services.

-This demonstrates how reconnaissance is performed as an initial step in cyber attacks.
+This behavior demonstrates how defensive controls can limit reconnaissance efforts and reduce an attacker's ability to identify exposed services.

 ---